-The UB School of Pharmacy and Pharmaceutical Sciences has multiple initiatives in education and scholarship available in order to expose our students to practical global health concerns, promote culturally competent healthcare, and foster the development of servant leadership in global populations locally, nationally, and internationally.
+The UB School of Pharmacy and Pharmaceutical Sciences has offers multiple initiatives which expose our students to practical global health concerns, promote culturally competent health care, and foster the development of servant leadership in global populations locally, nationally, and internationally.

 Medical mission trips (7-10 days) are offered annually to Latin America and the Caribbean and typically occur in January; course credit may be available.
 Information is made available to all students early fall semester.
 If students wish to attend a medical mission trip at another time, these requests will be evaluated on an individual basis.

 The University at Buffalo has strong partnerships with many health care agencies around the world:

 Currently 2 elective courses exist for students to expand their knowledge and understanding of global healthcare concerns in pharmacy.
 Students are eligible to enroll in these courses during the P2 and P3 year.